bitterjug/devjournal/devjournal.markdown

    functions .

- * Create overview and results v-pages in separate folder
+ * Create overview and results v-pages in separate folder pages/result.js

+    create the right result from the results collection and use it to instantiate a view to present it

+ pages/overview.js

  * Main would use a router to call the main function from the apropriate page.